plone/training/dexterity.rst

 .. note ::

-    We can skip this step since we installed ``plone.app.contenttypes`` when creating out Plone-Site in the beginning.
+    We can skip this step since we installed ``plone.app.contenttypes`` when creating our Plone site in the beginning.

 You don't have to modify the buildout since Plone 4.2+ ships with Dexterity.
 You just have to activate it in the control-panel for Add-ons.